 Long codes enable two-way conversations, so recipients feel contacted and engaged, not advertised or announced at.

 Long codes can be fully functioning phone lines, so your customers can reach back out on other channels in one seamless interaction.

 Long codes don’t just disseminate information.They are a channel for value-added interactions that your customers can steer based on their preferences.

-Converting Short Code Broadcasts to Long Code Conversations
+From Short Code Broadcasts to Long Code Convos